If you want more financial discipline you are probably looking to curb impulsive spending, save money, or maybe just achieve financial stability.

 Here are a few examples of short, mid, and long-term goals, but feel free to fill in the blanks with your own personal financial goals.

 - Saving money each month towards your emergency fund

 - Going out to dinner with friends twice a month

 - Small household projects (planting a small indoor garden, painting a room, etc.)

-Personal Capital offers a few different services for investing and checking up on your financial health.
-But, in this instance, I’m referring to the free tools they offer to keep track of your net worth.
+You can also go digital with your goal tracking.
+Apps like Empower (formerly Personal Capital) offer a few different services for investing and checking up on your financial health.
+But, in this instance, I’m referring to the free tools they offer to keep track of your net worth and portfolio.

 You can create an account with them without opening an investment account.
 The wealth management and planning tools are the ones that you will probably be most interested in to help determine where you are at currently.

-You will need to connect all of your financial accounts within the tool.
+You can connect all of your financial accounts within the tool.
 These will be things, such as: